simachri/coronalog/README.md

 ```bash
 pip install pipenv
 ```
 - You will need an [SSH certificate](https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8) to run the server via https.
-Store the .key and .crt files savely as they will be needed to start the server.
+Store the .key and .crt files safely as they will be needed to start the server.
 - To use the firestore NoSQL database, create a new firebase project (basic usage is free).
-Open the firebase console of your project and go to 'Database' -> 'Create Database'.
+Open the firebase console of your project and go to *Database* -> *Create Database*.
 Create the database and create two new collections:
-  1. Name: 'usage_purpose'.
-In the dialog, create a document named 'fAAmChFEatGHgUDuORqX' (The name can be chosen arbitrarily, however unit tests look for a doc with this id) with a field 'purpose' set to 'private'.
+  1. Name: `usage_purposes`.
+In the dialog, create a document named `fAAmChFEatGHgUDuORqX` (The name can be chosen arbitrarily, however unit tests look for a doc with this id) with a field `purpose` set to `private`.
-  2. Name: 'users'.
+  2. Name: `users`.
 Insert an arbitrary document.
 In firestore, at least one document is required inside a collection.

-  Afterwards, create a new private key to access this database from the python server: Settings -> project settings -> service accounts -> Generate new private key
+  Afterwards, create a new private key to access this database from the python server: *Settings* -> *project settings* -> *service accounts* -> *Generate new private key*
-  Download the file, make sure it is named 'firebase_key.json', and save it to the api folder of the project.
+  Download the file, make sure it is named `firebase_key.json`, and save it to the api folder of the project.
-- Create a new json file 'config.json' and save it to api/auth.
+- Create a new json file `config.json` and save it to *api/auth*.
 This file will contain configuration for user authentication.
 Replace the secret key, at least.
 ```json
 {
     "access_token": {